geniusyield/market-maker/README.md

   * `M * (1 + δ + δ / 2 + δ / 2)`
   * And so on, where `n`th sell order's price is given by `M * (1 + δ + (n - 1) * δ / 2)`.

 If market price has drifted way higher (_"way higher"_ as directed by configuration) than the price at which buy orders were placed, buy orders would be canceled.
-Likewise, if price has drifted way lower than the price at which sell orders were placed, they would be canceled.
+Likewise, if the price has drifted way lower than the price at which sell orders were placed, they would be canceled.

 ## Running the market maker bot: Using docker compose (simple)

 The simplest way to start an MM bot instance is by using Docker compose.

-After cloning the repositorym only a few environment variables must be set.
+After cloning the repository  only a few environment variables must be set.
 As soon as this has been done; the Market Maker can be started using `docker compose`:

 ``` bash
 # Clone the repository: